edkashinsky/reaper-reableton-scripts/README.md

 Script removes 1 second gap between selected items.
 Press CMD/CTRL to remove 0.1 seconds gap.

+#### ek_Select items on track with color of item under mouse position

+This script selects items with the same color and on same track of item under mouse position

 #### ek_Separated actions for Media item in Mouse modifiers

 This script gives opportunity to attach 2 different actions on Media item context in Mouse modifiers - when we click on header of media item and part between header and middle of it.